 What are Generative Adversarial Nets?

 A quick web search for “Generative Adversarial Nets” will throw up all sorts of weird and wonderful things.
-From eerily realistic, fake celebrities, to AI design horses and even interior and exterior AI design.
+From eerily realistic, fake celebrities, to AI design horses and even, interior and exterior AI designs.

 What does this mean for CAD?